Optimal Spectral Recovery of a Planted Vector in a Subspace: Spectral Estimation of a Planted Vector

 \section{Spectral Estimation of a Planted Vector}

 To study estimation of a planted vector in a subspace, we first consider Model~\ref{mod:gauss} where a Gaussian basis of the subspace is given, in Section~\ref{sec:upper}.
 Then, in Section~\ref{sec:orth}, we turn to Model~\ref{mod:orth} where an arbitrary orthonormal basis is given and show that our algorithmic guarantees continue to hold.
+We then apply the general upper bound to the Bernoulli--Gaussian and Bernoulli--Rademacher models in Section~\ref{sec:appl}.